richardfrankza/ddev-selenium-standalone-chrome/README.md

 Note that when using `ports`, only one project at a time can be running with port 5900.

+Mac OSX may report "You cannot control your own screen.".
+Choose another port such as `5901:5900`.

 ### Behat config example

 If you use Behat as a test running, adjust your `behat.yml`